johnzl-777/dinocpu/documentation/chisel-notes/cheat-sheet.md

 val wire = Wire(new Complex())
 ```

-And you can set each component of the wire separtely:
+And you can set each component of the wire separately:

 ```
 wire.real := 3.S